curiousest/curiousest.github.io/_drafts/tabum/measured-purpose.md

 Story: there used to be two numbers.
 People used to maximize one, now they maximize the other.
 Really, have to maximize both together.
 Nah, values one is better.

 Performance goes down when you could increase your potential with great impact to humanity because there is a hole that others can't fill, but choose not to.

+Looking at someone's purpose is like looking at them naked - it's rather personal and shouldn't affect how you treat them.
+Anyone can see it if they really want, but the act is invasive and only certain professionals, like doctors, clinicians, accountants have a real use for that information.